iterative/dvc.org/content/docs/cml/start-gitlab.md

 # Using CML on GitLab

 Here, we'll walk through a tutorial to start using CML on GitLab.
-For simplicity, we'll show the demo in GitLab Actions, but these instructions are valid for all supported Continuous Integration (CI) systems (with exceptions as noted!).

 1. Fork our
    [example project repository](https://gitlab.com/iterative.ai/example_cml).